MARCH 2-3, 2021

 Focus on Training and Recruitment - Part II

 Our very first and very successful webinar on training and recruitment for the new professionals of the gaming industry was too short!
+We want to give you a chance to continue discussing.

 Miguel Bernal-Merino